SethArchambault/CompressionOrientedProgramming/README.md

 I also strive to have my code have the fewest "jumps" possible, making it easy to follow and reason about.

+# Update 8/1/2019

+This is kinda old now - I would simplify by using the server side language to template out all the html, and then just manipulate it in javascript.
+Greatly simplifies the process.

 # Configuration

 Since this project is for demoing work, I've set it up on my Mac.
 Here's my config if that's helpful.